larrytron92/UltimateDotNetTools/README.md

 But then you'd have to write that if statement every time you create a list and need to check something inside of it.

-And, NO, you can't use a null-conditional because it'll result in a syntax error because you're not allowed to use a method for a nullable reference, just property only.
+And, NO, you can't use a null-conditional because it'll result in a syntax error because you're not allowed to use a method for a nullable reference, just the properties only.

 ```
 List<string> test = null;